ENES-246DigitalElectronics/ENES247/lab3-PriorityEncoders_ROM/README.md

 A encoder is different than a mux in that there are no select lines.
 Only one input out of all the inputs coming in is expected to be a 1.
 So what happens if more than one input is a 1?
 Priority is assigned.
 For example, which child of all your children get's your attention if all are yelling at you at the same time?
 You have to choose.

 In hardware, it is the outputs of other circuits that need attention.
 One circuit finished multiplying and the output needs to be transferred somewhere else so it can begin the next multiply.
 Meanwhile the keyboard circuit has taken the x and y coordinates, has detected the key is stuck, has stopped repeating the key, is beeping the user and needs to trigger software that displays a message on the screen "key stuck."
-Which takes priority if both are one at the same time?
+Which takes priority if both are asking for CPU attention at the same time?

 To deal with more than one input, the designer has to deal with two issues:
 What is the priority order?

 What is the difference between the 0 net of the bus having a 1 on it asking for priority and silence .. nobody asking for priority?

 It is a tricky, logic problem.
 Look at the first two rows of the truth table below.
 The first row is where none of the inputs are asking for attention.
-V=0 because Y1 and Y0 could be anything.
+V=0 because Y1 and Y0 could be anything ... notice that the truth table is only 5 rows long.
+With four inputs, it could be 16 rows long.

 ![img](table4.JPG)